 |Overall odds of winning a Powerball prize are 1 in 24.87.|

-The only exception to this chart is California, where prizes are pari-mutuel, meaning that their values are determined by the number of winners in each tier and the number of tickets sold for a particular drawing.
+The only exception to this chart is California, where cash prizes in lower tiers are pari-mutuel.
+Their values are determined by the number of winners in each tier and the number of tickets sold.

 |Prize Breakdown||Powerball Prize Amount||Power Play x 2||Power Play x 3||Power Play x 4||Power Play x 5||Power Play x 10**|

 |Match 2 + Powerball||$7||$14||$21||$28||$35||$70|

 |Match 1 + Powerball||$4||$8||$12||$16||$20||$40|